A partial combinatory algebra is a generalization of a model of the untyped lambda calculus allowing for application to be only partially defined.

 That out of the way, let be the power set of and let be a set.
-Put a preorder structure on as follows: given , let be the set of in such that for all in and in , applied to is defined and an element of .
-We will of course take just in case is inhabited.
+Put a preorder structure on as follows: given , let be the set of in such that for all in and in , is defined (that is, is applicable to ), and is an element of .
+We can turn this into a preorder by taking just in case is inhabited.

 The preorder has finite products, finite coproducts, and is cartesian closed.
 In other words, the preorder is a Heyting prealgebra.

 An initial object is given by the constant function taking each to the empty subset , and a terminal object is given by the constant function taking each to the full subset .

 Take .
 For binary products, define

 Notice that realizes (since ), and similarly realizes .
 Furthermore, suppose given , and that realizes and realizes .
 Then